lebigot/realtime_annotate/README.rst

 Help on the commands of the ``realtime_annotate.py`` command shell is available through ``?`` or ``help`` (after launching the program).

+With most Python installations, previous commands entered in the shell can be accessed through the usual up and down arrows, and they can be searched for with Ctrl-R (reverse history search) followed by the searched text.

 Workflow
 ========